Kushagra-0/Mini-Project-Main/readme.md

-This is the repository for Mini Project
+This is the repository for Mini Project1